-- Baked Potatoes in Foil: One of our favorites dinner sides is a baked potato in foil.
-Whether you’re hoping to make a grilled baked potato in foil or oven baked potatoes in foil, we’ll teach you how to make a perfect baked potato every time!
+- Baked Potatoes in Foil: One of our favorite dinner sides is a baked potato in foil.
+Whether you’re hoping to make a grilled baked potato in foil or oven-baked potatoes in foil, we’ll teach you how to make a perfect baked potato every time!

 - Grilled Peppers and Onions: With just 5 ingredients, you can make these super simple (and healthy) grilled peppers and onions in a foil pack!

 - Grilled Carrots: These grilled carrots are sweet and savory, perfectly cooked, and full of amazing flavor!
 Throw these grilled carrots on the grill and serve them alongside any of your favorite BBQ dishes.

 Let your grilled teriyaki chicken cool completely.
 Then, transfer it into an airtight container.
 Will last in the fridge for up to 3-5 days.